 When it comes to visibility and control, the choice between transparent and solid color cartridges depends on your personal preference and experience.

-• Transparent Cartridges: Offer a clear view of the needle tip and ink flow, making it easier to gauge the amount of ink being deposited into the skin.
+- Transparent Cartridges: These cartridges offer a clear view of the needle tip and ink flow, making it easier to gauge the amount of ink being deposited into the skin.

-• Solid Color Cartridges: Provide less visibility but are favored by artists who rely on their experience and tactile feedback to guide their work.
+- Solid Color Cartridges: These provide less visibility but are favored by artists who rely on their experience and tactile feedback to guide their work.

 Both options have their place in the PMU world, and experimenting with each may help you refine your technique.